|Nutritional Guidelines (per serving)|

 If you prefer drinking your vitamins rather than gulping them down with water, try this combination—yogurt, spinach, banana, blueberries, strawberries, flax meal, apple, and coconut milk blended together.

 Another way to get your proteins in is to add silken tofu to the basic blueberry recipe.

 With its tremendous anti-oxidant properties, the blueberry is among the most nutrient-dense berries.
 Low in calories, the blueberry is high in fiber, vitamins C and K, and manganese—so you cannot go wrong with a serving of the sweet blueberry.

 As is evident, blueberries are an excellent addition to your diet in any shape or form, and a delicious smoothie is a tasty way to get your dose.

-There is some debate about the origin of smoothies, also known as smoothees.
-Some feel the introduction of the Waring blender in 1939 started the craze for all things blendable when everything from meat to vegetables and fruits was thrown in the traditional glass jar and whizzed to a pulp.
+Smoothies, also spelled smoothees, have been around for a long time.
+Some feel the introduction of the Waring blender in 1939 started the craze for all things blendable when everything from meat to vegetables and fruits was thrown into the traditional glass jar and whizzed to a pulp.

-Others believe it was a Smoothie King soda jerk who wanted to create a healthy milkshake for those with lactose intolerance who created the first smoothie.
+Others believe it was a chain smoothie company that wanted to capitalize on creating a healthy milkshake for those with lactose intolerance that created the first smoothie.